BillTheBest/osProtect/README.markdown

 nano /etc/redis/redis.conf
 ```

+Be sure to check the [Redis site](http://redis.io/download "redis install") for the latest installation instructions.

 To set up Redis as an Upstart service (the System-V init replacement, but highly recommended) then do this:

 ```